MickaelBergem/blog.securem.eu/_posts/2019-03-05-why-you-should-not-use-test-coverage-as-a-kpi.md

 * how much does the customer(s)/user(s) like the application?
 Rate 1-10.
 * any customer-focus result metric: time saved for the user, number of projects created inside your app, etc.

 I hope this has been useful.
 Please let me know if you disagree or if you have comments about this, I'd be happy to jump in a chat [on Twitter](https://twitter.com/msuixo/) or by email (see the footer of this page).
+You can also comment on the [Hacker News thread](https://news.ycombinator.com/item?id=19319780).